Danyache/telegram_anonymous_chat_bot/README.md

 ## Usage

 1. Start the bot by sending the `/start` command
-2. Send any text message or photo to the bot:
+2. Send any text message, photo, or sticker to the bot:
    - It will be forwarded anonymously to the channel
    - It will be sent to all other users of the bot
 3. Forward messages from other chats to the bot: